Oceanwide Expeditions Embarkation Protocol

-- No obligatory preventive testing will take place on board our vessels.
-Upon request, COVID self-tests are available and can be purchased on the vessels.
+- No obligatory preventive testing will take place on our vessels.
+Upon request, COVID-19 self-tests are available and can be purchased on board.

 In general, face masks are not obligatory on the vessels.
 Passengers can move freely on board, including in public spaces, while respecting other passengers (for example, some may choose to wear a face mask and keep a safe distance).

-Oceanwide Expeditions reserves the right to amend these guidelines based on changed circumstances and situations on our vessels and / or revised local regulations.
+PLEASE NOTE: Oceanwide Expeditions reserves the right to amend these guidelines based on changing circumstances on our vessels or revised local regulations.